fuxxcss/fuxxing-fuzzing/README.md

-# everything-fuzzing
+# fuxxing-fuzzing
-A fuzzing project for everything. using libAFL
+A fuzzing project for binary.
+ using libAFL